 Thank you to everyone who joined us for the 2015 Festival!
 Save the dates for the 2017 Festival—June 11–18, 2017—featuring the fully staged operatic centerpiece André Campra's Le Carnaval de Venise.
 More details to come in 2016!

-Wednesday, June 10 through Saturday, June 13, 10am to 5pm each day at our new home at the Courtyard Boston Downtown Hotel, 275 Tremont Street, Boston.
+Wednesday, June 10 through Saturday, June 13, 10am to 5pm each day at our new home at the Courtyard by Marriott Boston Downtown Hotel, 275 Tremont Street, Boston.

 The heart of the Boston Early Music Festival is the world-famous Exhibition.
 The premiere early music trade show in North America and among the largest in the world, the BEMF Exhibition will feature makers of authentic period instruments, publishers of sheet music, dealers in rare books, prints, and manuscripts, and the world’s top conservatories and schools of music.
 Visit these specialists for discussions on instrument building, for information about courses of study, to find unique performance editions, and to immerse yourself in a variety of historical products.
 For a fascinating, hands-on early music experience, the BEMF Exhibition is unparalleled.

 Admission is FREE with a Festival Week Pass ($40) or Day Pass ($10).